peterhry/peterhrynkow.com/resume.md

 title: "Resume"
 ---

-# Peter Hrynkow is a design savvy tech leader with a passion for building digital products that users fall in love with.
-His diverse background in design, technology, and marketing, allows him to communicate at all levels.
+# Peter Hrynkow is a tech leader with a passion for building digital products that users fall in love with.
+His diverse background in design, technology, and marketing, allows him to communicate at all levels of an organization.